THOMASELOVE/431-classes-2024/projectB/registration.md

 ## Notes for People Using NHANES data

 1. I'll remind you that NHANES provides neither a random sample, nor a representative sample (at least without weights) of the American population, so do not claim that it is either of those things.
-2. If you were not specific, I guessed that you were planning to work with adults between the ages of 21 and 79.
+2. If you were not specific about it, I guessed that you were planning to work with adults between the ages of 21 and 79.
 If that is incorrect, please email me so I can fix it.
 3. Those of you using Body Mass Index as an outcome or predictor, consider using [Waist Circumference](https://wwwn.cdc.gov/Nchs/Nhanes/2017-2018/P_BMX.htm#BMXWAIST) instead.
 Waist circumference is generally considered a better measure of health, as it indicates something meaningful about fat distribution.
 Here are the data in NHANES 2017-March 2020 for adults ages 21-79 for these two measures, and you can see that waist circumference is a little closer to Normally distributed here, too.

 ![](images/bmivswaist.png)